Dodogama/project_compression/README.md

 In this project, we will investigate another way to build light weight deep networks commonly known as distillation.

+*Note: Unfortunately due to 100mb compression limit model weights could not be uploaded using basic public license.*

 ## Project Structure

 ```